LiamWellacott/CDT2019-ERL/README.md

 roslaunch fake_rssbb restricted_task_3.launch
 ```
 The score will be returned by the service calls and available in the controller, you could implement this as an automated test case by comparing the score to an expected score for each part of the scenario.

-## Project documentation

-- High level project documentation including software architecture and scenario TODO
-- Code level documentation is available in the readme files inside each package in ``GAAN``
-- Check the github issues for some design decisions made (note the detail is highly variable)

 ## Other Project Sites for team members
 - [Sharepoint](https://heriotwatt.sharepoint.com/sites/CDT2019-ERL) for project documentation, you must use your HW credentials to access, non HW accounts cannot be added to this.